 - Taking inspiration: To start right from scratch, select a color that inspires you.
 Look around you.

-What are you surrounded with?
+What are you surrounded by?
 Fresh garden, colorful market or beautiful high-rises?

 Take a cue from the surroundings.
 If Blue inspires you, try creating shades and tints to get a harmonious look.
 Or take the color opposite Blue, which is Orange-Yellow to get a dramatic look.
 You can either use the same theme throughout the house or use different themes for different rooms.